Clothes Bin logo

 Franchisee Stability

-Clothes Bin receives a Normal Stability Score.
-Three-year turnover of 9.00% is well above the typical Retail franchise (around 4%), sitting near the high end of the retail range reported by peers.
-Out of 9 total exits, non-renewals and ceased operations dominated with 3 each, alongside 2 terminations and 1 franchisor buyback, and about 38 franchised outlets operated in the most recent year.
+Clothes Bin receives a Poor Stability Score.
+Three-year turnover of 9.00% is well above the typical Retail franchise (around 5%).
+Out of 9 total exits, non-renewals and ceased operations were the largest categories with 3 each, alongside 2 terminations and 1 franchisor buyback.

 Unit Growth Analysis